 Note: NIM uses both the specified port number and its successor.
-Therefore, ensure that the port number of the the presified port number is also free after the specified port number is also free.
+Therefore, ensure that the port number after the specified port number is also free.

 Explanation The niminit command is used to join the NIM environment.
 When executed, this command attempts to add routing information that the NIM master has determined the client needs to participate in the NIM environment.
 In this case, one or more of the required routes could not be added.